cryptomator/cryptomator/.github/CONTRIBUTING.md

 Translations are not managed directly in this repository.
 Instead, we use [Crowdin](https://translate.cryptomator.org/), which automatically synchronizes translations with this repository.
 If you want to help us with translations, please visit our translation project on Crowdin.

+## Use of Generative AI

+AI tools may assist your work, but every contribution must be fully understood, reviewed, and tested by you.
+Only submit changes you can clearly explain and justify.
+Unverified or low-quality AI output that wastes our time and resources will be closed without further review.

 ## Code of Conduct

 Help us keep Cryptomator open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/cryptomator/cryptomator/blob/develop/.github/CODE_OF_CONDUCT.md).